As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 Sadly, life's evil and unfortunate things seem to zap our strength and get the most of our attention.
 So, the things that are good and right can often be taken for granted.

 The way to fix this is to work to become more grateful and live each day with a heart of thanksgiving.
-Over time, it helps us see the bad in a better light and show gratitude for everything and everyone else.
+Over time, this will help us see the bad in a better light and show gratitude for everything and everyone else.

 42. Who do I look up to the most as inspiration?